Arts Management Students Score Highly Competitive National Internships

 BW Students Rise Above Stiff Competition

-Cory Isler is a senior from Massillon, Ohio, majoring in music with a minor in marketing.
+Cory Isler '12, from Massillon, Ohio, majored in music with a minor in marketing.
 He earned a spot in the Cleveland Orchestra's Education and Community Programs Department through the highly competitive Cleveland Foundation Summer Internship program.

 Three hundred applicants applied for this program.
-As part of his paid internship, Isler will plan conferences, prepare program materials for education concerts, and work with youth ensembles.
+As part of his paid internship, Isler planned conferences, prepared program materials for education concerts, and worked with youth ensembles.

-Jake Sinatra, a senior from Jamestown, N.Y., majoring in marketing and management, rose above 500 applicants to earn the position of public relations assistant at Central City Opera Festival in Central City, Colo.
+Jake Sinatra '12, from Jamestown, N.Y., majored in marketing and management at BW.
+He rose above 500 applicants to earn the position of public relations assistant at Central City Opera Festival in Central City, Colo.

-During his 13-week paid internship, he will work with the marketing department – writing press releases, assisting with interviews, distributing promotional materials and maintaining the company blog.
+During his 13-week paid internship, he worked with the marketing department — writing press releases, assisting with interviews, distributing promotional materials and maintaining the company blog.

-Harmony Fredley, a junior from Mars, Pa., majoring in management with a minor in music, made an impression with the Pittsburgh Civic Light Opera.
-She beat 150 applicants to earn a five-week paid internship with the Summer Dreamers Academy, a partnership with the Pittsburgh City Schools.
+Harmony Fredley '13, from Mars, Pa., majored in management with a minor in music.
+She made an impression with the Pittsburgh Civic Light Opera.
+She beat 150 applicants to earn a five-week paid internship during the summer of 2011 with the Summer Dreamers Academy, a partnership with the Pittsburgh City Schools.

-She will be responsible for 50 students between grades one and five that will, at the end of the five weeks, perform the Tony Award-winning stage musical You’'e a Good Man Charlie Brown.
+In her internship, she was responsible for 50 students between grades one and five that performed the Tony Award-winning stage musical You're a Good Man Charlie Brown.

 Comprehensive Curriculum is Key to Success